We list, we connect, and we advocate

 The Orchard Commons Tables are excellent aggregate stone tables with a surface more like 400 grit sandpaper than polished marble.
 Does it affect the ball?
 You be the judge when you visit.
 The ping pong tables are centred in a playing area that is… well, a pit, basically.
 This pit consists of a playing surface of undulating gravel that has a deepish hole at each end of both tables, a testament to the grinding duels that must have occurred here…

-In the heart of downtown, the Oxford Place Table is a peaceful ping pong oasis.
-It’s located in a small shady plaza just far enough away from busy Hastings Street.
+In the heart of downtown, the Oxford Place Tables is a peaceful ping pong oasis.
+Two tables are positioned on a small shady plaza just far enough away from busy Hastings Street.
 Pedestrian traffic is minimal, and the playing area is ample and without any significant objective hazards.
 Ball containment is pretty good with walls and low barriers in most directions.
+This is a very nice place to play!

 Ping Pong In Vancouver advocates for public table tennis.
 Our goal is to bring safe, permanent public ping pong installations to Vancouver’s many parks.
 There are a lot of ping pong players out there who’d love to play their fave sport outside within the safety of a park.
 Our main problem so far has been trying to get the attention of city officials and bureaucrats.
 The people who make decisions.
 We have pursued the recommended routes of communication over the past 4 weeks, since the launch of this website, but so far our efforts have been unsuccessful…